open-devsecops/open-devsecops.github.io/docs/course/topic-2-DevOps/chapter-3-containerization/lab/containerization-lab-1.md

 ### Creating a Dockerfile
 The first step in containerizing your application is to create a Dockerfile.
 This file contains a set of instructions for Docker to build an image of your application.

-In the root directory of your project, create a file named `Dockerfile` with no file extension.
+**In the root directory of your project**, create a file named `Dockerfile` with no file extension.
 This file will dictate how Docker should package your app and its environment.

 **Specifying the Base Image:** Start your Dockerfile with a line specifying the base image.
 For a React application, a good starting point is the official Node.js image.
 This ensures your app has all the necessary Node.js tools right from the get-go.

 ```Dockerfile
 FROM node:21-alpine AS build
 ```
-Here, node:21-alpine specifies that we're using version 21 of Node.js based on the lightweight Alpine Linux.
+Here, `node:21-alpine` specifies that we're using version 21 of Node.js based on the lightweight Alpine Linux.
 This choice keeps our image small and fast to deploy.

+{: .info}
+`AS build` names this stage of the build process **build**.
+Naming a stage allows you to refer to it in later stages of the build, especially when you want to copy artifacts from one stage to another without carrying over all the files and settings from the previous stages.
+This will start to make more sense as we proceed with the rest of the build definition.

 **Setting Up The Working Directory:** Let's set up a directory for the React app.
-All subsequent intructions from this Dockerfile will be executed relative to this directory.
+All subsequent intructions from this Dockerfile will be executed relative to this directory within the running container.

 ```Dockerfile
 WORKDIR /app
 ```

-**Copying The Application Files:** Now, let's copy your application's files into the container.
+**Copying The Application Files:** Now, let's copy your application's files into the container's working directory.
 Start with the package.json files to optimize caching for npm install.

 ```Dockerfile
 COPY package*.json .